IdentityServer/IdentityServer4/docs/reference/api_resource.rst

 ``ApiSecrets``
     The API secret is used for the introspection endpoint.
 The API can authenticate with introspection using the API name and secret.
 ``UserClaims``
-    List of associated :ref:`user claims <refUserClaim>` that should be included in the access token.
+    List of associated user claim types that should be included in the access token.
 ``Scopes``
     An API must have at least one scope.
 Each scope can have different settings.